TractorZoom/sam-cli-action/README.md

 # @TractorZoom/sam-cli-action

+_Tractor Zoom primarily works in Node.js so this action has NOT been tested extensively with Python.
+As always, new features, bug fixes, and other contributions are always welcome!
+Please submit a PR or an Issue._

 Github action for using the [AWS SAM CLI](https://github.com/awslabs/aws-sam-cli) to build and deploy serverless applications written in node 10.x and python 3.8.

 ### Getting Started: